-Nodes that have lost a connection are displayed in a separate color.
-This can help you locate a network partition in your cluster.
+This information can help you diagnose a network partition in your cluster.

-A network partition prevents nodes from communicating with each other in one or both directions.
-This can be due to a configuration problem with the network, such as when allowlisted IP addresses or hostnames change after a node is torn down and rebuilt.
-In a symmetric partition, node communication is broken in both directions.
-In an asymmetric partition, node communication works in one direction but not the other.
+A network partition occurs when two or more nodes are prevented from communicating with each other in one or both directions.
+A network partition can be caused by a network outage or a configuration problem with the network, such as when allowlisted IP addresses or hostnames change after a node is torn down and rebuilt.
+In a symmetric partition, node communication is disrupted in both directions.
+In an asymmetric partition, nodes can communicate in one direction but not the other.

 The effect of a network partition depends on which nodes are partitioned, where the ranges are located, and to a large extent, whether localities are defined.
 If localities are not defined, a partition that cuts off at least (n-1)/2 nodes will cause data unavailability.

 Hover over a node's ID in the row and column headers to show the node's liveness status, such as